Skip to main content

 Standard debug features

-As a full-featured debugger, Ozone includes all common debug features, that developers need and are familiar with.
-Features include code views, symbol and data windows, register and memory displays.
+As a full-featured debugger, Ozone includes all of the common debug features that developers need and are familiar with.
+Features include code viewing, symbol and data windows, and register and memory displays.
 Ozone goes beyond typical debug use cases to enable efficient and extensive debugging within a fully integrated UI.

 Source Code Viewer

 The Source Code Viewer is the core of Ozone's graphical user interface.
-It enables navigation through the firmware's source code with syntax highlighting for C/C++, Assembly and Rust.
-Jump to symbol declaration or into function definition provides an overview into the project's structure.
-The Source Code Viewer's header bar and Ozone's capabilities to find functions, global data, and source files further expand on this capability.
+It enables navigation through firmware source code with syntax highlighting for C, C++, Assembly, and Rust.
+Users can jump to symbol declaration or into function definition and get an overview of a project's structure.
+The Source Code Viewer's header bar and Ozone's ability to find functions, global data, and source files take things a step further.

 While debugging, users can quickly evaluate symbol values and expressions with mouse-over tool tips and Quick Watch.
-For longer observation symbols can be dragged and dropped directly from the source code into the Watched Data window or into the Data Sampling window.
+For longer observation, symbols can be dragged and dropped directly from the source code into the Watched Data window or the Data Sampling window.

 The image displays a portion of C programming code for initializing a Basic Software Platform (BSP).
 It includes function definitions, variable declarations, and memory instructions, focusing on setting up LED control registers and their configuration parameters.